Coherent sheaves on the stack of Langlands parameters: The stack of arithmetic Langlands parameters

 Now let $F$ be a function field.
 Let $\bF_q$ be the algebraic closure of $\bF_p$ in $F$.
-Then $Y$ is an affine smooth curve over $\bF_q$ and let $\overline Y$ be the base change of $Y$ to $\overline\bF_q$.
+Then $Y$ is an affine smooth curve over $\bF_q$.
+Let $\overline Y$ be the base change of $Y$ to $\overline\bF_q$.
 Let $\pi_1(\overline Y)$ denote the geometric fundamental group.
-(We ignore the choice of base point on $\overline Y$ as it plays little role in the sequel.)
+(We ignore the choice of a base point on $\overline Y$ since it plays little role in the sequel.)
 Recall that there is the short exact sequence

 We replace the local Weil group $W_F$ in \eqref{E: Locloc} by $W_{F,S}$ and define